m3gg/Fast-SH1106-library-for-Spark-Core/README.md

 Fast SH1106 library for Spark Core
 ==================================

-A port of Arthur Liberman's (aka TheCoolest) fast SH1106 library
+A port of Arthur Liberman's (aka TheCoolest) fast SH1106 library to the Spark Core